mazzottidr/RNAseq_pipeline_NGS2013/README.md

 	mkdir sample3
 	mkdir sample4

-7- Run PIPELINE_RNAseq_group.sh in parallel for each sample (run in different screens if you have a large dataset)
+7- Run PIPELINE_RNAseq_group.sh for each sample (run in different screens if you have a large dataset - not necessary for the sample data - it will run quickly)

 	cd /mnt/pipeline/RNAseq_pipeline_NGS2013/sample1
 	bash ../PIPELINE_RNAseq_group.sh ../<reference.fasta> <path_to_sample1_paired_end1.fq> <path_to_sample1_paired_end2.fq> <sample1_output_file_prefix>